kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-reassessment.md

 *Anderson, Green and Zimmer share a glance.*

 "**SATURN:** Ever since we've left Earth, we knew - this would be the site of our religious expansion.
-The people on living **SATURN**'s ring – the 200,000 centers of faith built atop the shattered moons – are zealots by nature and tightly guard their beliefs & ideas atop their gated communities.
+The people living on **SATURN**'s rings – the 200,000 centers of faith built atop the shattered moons – are zealots by nature and tightly guard their beliefs & ideas atop their gated communities.
 We don't have to intervene here, and they'd like to keep our intervention minimal anyway."

 *Lamont nods approvingly.*